Xinhua News Agency: Portrayal of Indians during the 2017 Doklam standoff

 During the 2017 China–India border standoff, Xinhua's English-language new media program The Spark released a satirical video named the "Seven Sins of India" on 16 August 2017, in which presenter Di'er Wang spoke of Indians having "thick skin" and "pretending to sleep" on the matter of the border dispute.
 Wang stated that India was physically threatening Bhutan, and compared India to a "robber who breaks into a house and does not leave".
 An actor in the video portraying "India" with a turban, beard and accent sparked allegations of racism and anti-Indian sentiment.
 The video was criticized on Twitter and by Indian and Western media.

 2018 Devumi allegations

 In January 2018, The New York Times published an investigative report on social media promotions, alleging that the US-based company Devumi was providing "Twitter followers and retweets to celebrities, businesses and anyone who wants to appear more popular or exert influence online."
-The article alleged an unnamed Xinhua editor bought "hundreds of thousands of followers and retweets on Twitter".
+The article alleged that an unnamed Xinhua editor bought "hundreds of thousands of followers and retweets on Twitter".